Testing homogeneity in dynamic discrete games in finite samples: Theoretical properties

 Our main theoretical result is Theorem \ref{thm:sizeControl}, which shows that the test in \eqref{eq:testDefn} controls size as the number of MCMC draws $K$ diverges to infinity.
-The following lemma provides a fundamental stepping stone to prove this result.
+The following lemma provides the fundamental ingredient to prove this result.

 \begin{lemma} Conditional on $X$,

 \end{lemma}